clij/clij2-docs/reference_resliceRadial.md

 ## resliceRadial
 <img src="images/mini_clij1_logo.png"/><img src="images/mini_clij2_logo.png"/><img src="images/mini_clijx_logo.png"/>

 Computes a radial projection of an image stack.

-Starting point for the line is the center in any X/Y-plane of a given input image stack.
-This operation is similar to ImageJs 'Radial Reslice' method but offers less flexibility.
+Starting point for the line is the given point in any X/Y-plane of a given input image stack.
+Furthermore, radius of the resulting projection must be given and scaling factors in X and Y in case pixels are not isotropic.This operation is similar to ImageJs 'Radial Reslice' method but offers less flexibility.

 ### resliceRadial often follows after
 * <a href="reference_resliceTop">resliceTop</a> (2)